Nestle seeks increased global sales of Cailler premium chocolate

-ZURICH (Reuters) - Nestle NESN.VX has agreed deals to expand sales of its Cailler premium chocolate brand worldwide, the company said on Wednesday, marking the food group’s entry into the global super-premium chocolate segment.
+ZURICH, Sept 30 (Reuters) - Nestle has agreed deals to expand sales of its Cailler premium chocolate brand worldwide, the company said on Wednesday, marking the food group’s entry into the global super-premium chocolate segment.

 Speculation has circulated for some time that Nestle, known for its mass-market chocolates like Kit Kat and Butterfinger, might seek to buy its way into a bigger role in the fast-growing premium sector, particularly in the United States.